-I2P is a full dynamic network.
-Each client is known to other nodes and tests local known nodes for reachability and capacity.
-Only reachable and capable nodes are saved to a local NetDB (This is generally only a portion of the network, around 500-1000).
-When I2P builds tunnels, it selects the best resource from this pool.
-For example, a small subset of 20-50 nodes are only available to build tunnels with.
-Because testing happens every minute, the pool of used nodes changes every minute.
-Each I2P node knows a different part of the net, meaning that each router has a different set of I2P nodes to be used for tunnels.
-Even if two routers have the same subset of known nodes, the tests for reachability and capacity will likely show different results, as the other routers could be under load just as one router tests, but be free if the second router tests.
+The I2P network is fully dynamic.
+Each client is known to other nodes and tests locally known nodes for reachability and capacity.
+Only reachable and capable nodes are saved to a local NetDB.
+During the tunnel building process, the best resources are selected from this pool to build tunnels with.
+Because testing happens continuously, the pool of nodes changes.
+Each I2P node knows a different part of the NetDB, meaning that each router has a different set of I2P nodes to be used for tunnels.
+Even if two routers have the same subset of known nodes, the tests for reachability and capacity will likely show different results, as the other routers could be under load just as one router tests, but be free when the second router tests.

 Um servidor/cliente é também denominado como sendo um "destino" e cada destino tem pelo menos um túnel penetrante, i.e. que chega, e um túnel de fuga, i.e que parte.
 O padrão, por omissão, é de 3 saltos por túnel.
 Isso adiciona 12 saltos (ou seja, 12 nodos I2P distintos) a um vai-e-vem cliente-servidor-cliente completo.

 Cada pacote de dados é enviado através de 6 outros nodos I2P antes de chegar ao servidor:

 client - hop1 - hop2 - hop3 - hopa1 - hopa2 - hopa3 - server

 e no caminho de volta de 6 nodos do I2P diferentes: